 Each individual event is scored based on the difficulty of skills performed, quality and form of those individual skills.
 In elite (or professional) gymnastics, there is a difficulty score and an execution score.
 Under this new scoring system established in 2006, there is no maximum score.
 The difficulty score goes up based on the level of the skill being performed, usually ranging from five to seven, and the overall execution score is calculated based on deductions made by a panel of judges.

 A vault in gymnastics consists of a runway, a springboard, and a vaulting table.
 A typical table is four feet tall and three feet wide, but can be adjusted based on the skill the gymnast is attempting.
 The gymnast begins at the end of the runway and runs quickly toward the table, using this speed and the springboard to launch themselves over, doing a combination of several turns and flips.
 Different gymnasts will have unique entrances and exits on and off the table.
 The gymnast is judged based on their height and distance over the table, as well as their form in the air and their stability on landing.

 The balance beam sits approximately four feet above the ground and is only four inches wide.
 Gymnasts must focus on remaining balanced atop the beam while performing a combination of turns, jumps, and flips along its surface.
-They are scored on their ability to perform skills without wobbling and their ability to stay on top of the beam through their entire routine.
-Falling off or grabbing the beam to balance themselves results in an entire point being deducted from their overall score.
+They are scored on their ability to perform skills without wobbling, and their ability to stay on top of the beam through their entire routine.
+Falling off or grabbing the beam to balance results in an entire point being deducted from a gymnast’s overall score.
 The goal for gymnasts is to appear as if they are performing on an even floor, rather than a small beam lifted off the ground.